Chief Executive Officer

 Tim spends his weekends skiing, whitewater rafting and hiking with his wife, their two dogs, and as much as possible with his 22 and 25-year old daughters.
 He holds an M.S. from the Yale School of Forestry and Environmental Studies and a B.A. in Biology from Brown University.

 After growing up in California, Traci made the move to Colorado in 1996, eventually finding her way “home” to Steamboat in 2003.
 Traci is passionate about the Yampa Valley and being of service to this community and its people.
-She is energized through cultivating meaningful connection with others.
-Serving as Donor Engagement Manager at the Yampa Valley Community Foundation since 2019, Traci takes pride in helping those who want become more connected to the community find inspiring, meaningful ways to do so, which resonate with their personal values and interests.
-Philanthropy is uniquely personal, and effective donor engagement is rooted in building relationships.
-Through her work, she supports the nonprofit organizations serving the Yampa Valley and serves as a resource to donors, in an effort to build a thriving community where our shared values are preserved and celebrated.
+She joined the Yampa Valley Community Foundation in 2019, and is energized by cultivating meaningful connection with others.
+Through her work, she supports the nonprofit organizations serving the Yampa Valley and serves as a resource to donors, to promote philanthropy and help build a thriving community where our shared values are preserved and celebrated.

-Traci’s greatest joy in life is spending time with her husband and son, and their many four-legged family members.
-In her free time, she enjoys dance and teaching fitness classes, and being outside with her family on the river or the mountain.
+Traci earned a B.A. in Business Economics from the University of California, Santa Barbara, where her dorm room overlooked the Pacific Ocean.
+Her greatest joy in life is spending time with her husband Ryan and son Zach, and their many four-legged family members.
+In her free time, she enjoys dance, teaching fitness classes, and being outside with her family and friends on the river or the mountain.

 27 years into his career as a storyteller and marketer, Greg delights in challenging himself and others.
 His training as a cultural anthropologist helps him capture and share stories broadly to better the world and its people.
 He’s been an active community member in the Yampa Valley since 2010, volunteering as a board member at Friends of the Yampa, co-launching the Mountaintown Film Collective, serving on the Chamber Marketing Committee, and until recently working as marketing director at Strings Music Festival.
 He lives in Steamboat with his wife Kim Ryan along the core trail and the banks of the mighty Yampa River.